timbodeit/ObserverManager/README.md

 ## Requirements

-This version of ObserverManager is meant to be used with Swift 2.0
+This version of ObserverManager is meant to be used with Swift 3.0

+For Swift 2 use Version 0.1.0

 ## Usage